vjayne93/project-3-blue-team/README.md

 Our project analyzes data on food donation from [South Philadelphia Community Fridge](https://www.southphillyfridge.com).
 South Philadelphia Community Fridge is an all-volunteer mutual aid organization in the South Philadelphia neighborhood that provides 24/7 no-questions-asked food aid through a network of free fridges and pantries.

+In order to meet the requirements of this project, our repository contains two versions of our code.
+The first, fridge_fills.ipynb, shows how we used PyMongo to extract data from MongoDB and converted it to a csv file in the notebook

 Our Jupyter Notebook contains interactive graphics that can only be viewed on Binder.
 Use the button to view the notebook on Binder.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vjayne93/project-3-blue-team/HEAD?labpath=fridge_fills_draft.ipynb)